alienarena/alienarena/docs/README.txt

 * BASIC COMMANDS

-ALIEN ARENA works very much like Quake 2/3, with a few notable exceptions.
+ALIEN ARENA works very much like Quake and Unreal Tournament, with a few notable exceptions.

 The player will have the following weapons: